Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 # Resize With NoThrow SFINAE
 The above technique has a couple of issues.

 The type `SimpleClass` is publicly available and is a friend of `Vector<T>`.
 This makes it susceptible to accidentally being used (even if not explicitly documented).
-Unfortunately it can't be included as a member class and also be specialized.
+Unfortunately, it can't be included as a member class and also be specialized.

-Additionally it looks awful!!
+Additionally, it looks awful!!

 But we can also use [SFINAE](https://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error) and method overloading.

-SFINAE allows us to define several versions of a method with exactly the same arguments, as long as only one of them is valid at compile time.
-So in the example below we define two versions of the method `SimpleCopy(Vector<T>& src, Vector<T>& dst)` but then use `std::enable_if` to make sure only one version of the function is valid at compile time.
+SFINAE allows us to define several versions of a method with exactly the same arguments, as long as only one is valid at compile time.
+So in the example below, we define two versions of the method `SimpleCopy(Vector<T>& src, Vector<T>& dst)` but then use `std::enable_if` to make sure only one version of the function is valid at compile time.

-SFINAE method overload
+#### SFINAE method overload
 ```c
 template<typename T>
 class Vector